naznsan/naznsan/README.md

 I'm a Software Developer based in Auckland, NZ, mainly working with .NET, but also a bit of React and JavaScript.

-In my spare time I like to read, tinker with electronics, or go the gym.
+In my spare time I like to go out for some photography, read, or watch stupidly funny comedy movies.

 ## ⏳ Career & Education
 - **2021 - Present** Software Developer at Microsoft Nuance